 Removal of a decal from the vehicle is required upon:

 - Change of ownership of vehicle (privileges are not transferable.)

 - Termination of association with the University.

 - Indiana State laws governing the movement, operation and parking of motor vehicles apply on University property.

-- The maximum speed limit for all vehicles on University property is 15 miles per hour, including golf carts and bicycles, as well as other motorized vehicles; town streets could be posted differently.
+- The maximum speed limit for all vehicles on University property is 15 miles per hour, including golf carts and bicycles, as well as all motorized vehicles; town streets could be posted differently.

 - Pedestrians have the right-of-way at all times.

 - Motorbikes, mopeds, motorcycles and motor scooters shall be operated on streets designed for normal licensed vehicles, not on pedestrian walkways.